 If you’ve read many articles on this website, you’ll know that dinosaurs come in various shapes and sizes and that non-avian dinosaurs (like sauropods and hadrosaurs) laid eggs.
 That may make you curious about the size of eggs that dinosaurs could lay.
 For instance, how big were dinosaur eggs on average?

-Dinosaur eggs are about one to two feet long and maybe seven to eight feet wide, but that varies by species.
+Dinosaur eggs 8 to 12 inches long and two to five inches wide, but that varies by species and whether elongated eggs or round in shape.
 The Macroelongatoolithus currently holds the record for the biggest dinosaur eggs, about 18 inches long and six inches wide.
+(Source)

 Listen To This Article By Adventure Dinosaurs